itsolver/Marketing-Site/_posts/2015-09-28-bitbucket_guest_post-copy.md

 author: mike
 ---

-## A Content Management System in your Bitbucket Repository
+## Updatable websites in Bitbucket and CloudCannon

 *This guest post is written by Mike Neumegen, co-founder of CloudCannon.*